frederickemerson/modified-render/README.md

 ![Build solution](docs/images/build_solution.png)

 ### Running on a single machine
-To run it on a single machine for debugging, ensure go to the project properties, and under Debugging > Command Arguments, put the arguments "no-compression" and "debug".
+To run it on a single machine for debugging, go to the project properties, and under Debugging > Command Arguments, ensure that no arguments are provided.

 ![Properties](docs/images/properties.png)
 ![Debug properties](docs/images/no-compression_debug.png)